JetBrains/teamcity-documentation/topics/maven.md

 ### User Settings

 Specify what kind of user settings to use here.
-This is equivalent to the Maven command line option `-s` or `--settings`.
+This is equivalent to the Maven command-line option `-s` or `--settings`.
 The available options are:

 <table>